 A Coolamon is a hand-crafted wooden dish, which is used by the Aboriginal women when gathering bush tucker, transporting water or carrying babies.

-- The helping hand my mother has been in my life the red is a symbol of the blood connection to her. - Family gathering around a camp fire.
+The helping hand my mother has been in my life - the red is a symbol of the blood connection to her.